PostHog/posthog.com/contents/blog/automating-a-software-company-with-github-actions.md

 What about… all these tedious tasks though?
 Running tests, publishing releases, deploying services, keeping the repository clean.
 Plain chores – boring and following the same pattern every time.
 All still important though!

 We don't need intelligence (artificial or otherwise) for that every single time.
 We just need it once to define the jobs to be done, and have those jobs run based on some triggers.
-Sounds vaguely practical already?
+Actually, let's take this further: any programming language you want, any supporting services you need, ready-made solutions up for grabs, and deep integration with the version control platform.

-Let's take it more concrete: any programming language you want, any supporting services you need, ready-made solutions up for grabs, and great integration with a version control platform.
-That's how things become _really_ smoother – and so does your _actual_ job at the same time.
+That's how jobs become _really_ smooth – and concurrently so does your _actual_ job.

-## Automation 101
+## Actions 101

 This is where GitHub Actions come in.
 With Actions you can define per-repository **workflows** which run on robust **runner** virtual machines.
 They run every time a specific type of event happens – say, push to `main`,